tigera-solutions/cc-aks-security-compliance-workshop/README.md

    EOF
    ```

    a.
 Test the access to the frontend-external service.
 It is blocked now.
+Wait a few minutes and check the `Activity > Alerts`.

    ```bash
    curl -m3 $(kubectl get svc frontend-external -ojsonpath='{.status.loadBalancer.ingress[0].ip}')